M'zab: Society

-Numerous details of Ibāḍiyya social life are ruled by this Islamic government, such as the weight of gold given as a dowry to a woman (maximum 60 grams) to the length of wedding celebrations (three days).
+Numerous details of Ibāḍiyya social life are ruled by this Islamic government, such as the weight of gold given as a dowry to a woman (maximum 60 g) to the length of wedding celebrations (three days).
 The council makes decisions on details such as dowries, celebrations, dress.
-It used to impose punishments including exile, and a form of tabriyya "quarantine", where the offender may not interact with his fellow citizens.
-However, with economic, social and political integration to Algeria, these sanctions are less effective, and tend to have more impact on women.
+It used to impose punishments including exile and a form of tabriyya "quarantine" in which the offender may not interact with his fellow citizens.
+However, with economic, social and political integration to Algeria, those sanctions are less effective, and tend to have more impact on women.

-The local language of the Mzab is Mozabite (Tumẓabt), a branch of the Zenati group of Berber languages.
+The local language of the Mozabites is Mozabite (Tumẓabt), a branch of the Zenati group of Berber languages.

 Ghardaya is also one of the four large military and administrative territories into which southern Algeria is divided.